Table of contents:

 Which foot for thick fabric like denim or fleece?

-Are there presser foot kits?
+Are there presser foot kits available?

 Yes, they often contain 5 to 20 feet, compatible with consumer machines.